 - helping schools set up cycle training sessions

 - delivering walk to school campaigns

-We have helped schools to implement School Streets, closing the streets to school and through traffic at the start and end of the school day.
-This provides a low traffic area, making it easier for pedestrians and cyclists to use the road space.
-School Streets help to achieve a safer, more pleasant environment for everyone using the streets whilst maintaining access for residents and businesses within the designated zone.
-View further information on Ealing's School Streets.
+We have helped schools to set up School Streets.
+These close the roads traffic at the start and end of the school day.
+This low traffic area makes it easier for people walking and cycling to use the road space.